 Step three: Financing your studies at university

 When applying to university, there are several different ways to benefit from additional finance for your degree and living costs, depending on various factors.
-You may be eligible for additional funding support whilst studying through various other charity or government grants and or bursaries.
+You may be eligible for additional funding support whilst studying through other charity or government grants and or bursaries.

-DSA funding may not always be enough to ensure you can complete your studies and cover the costs.
+Your student loan may not always be enough to ensure you can complete your studies and cover the costs.
 If this is the case, you may be able to secure additional funding through multiple avenues:

 - Grant awarding charities – some charities and organisations provide funding towards any additional support or equipment to help your studies.
 Click here for the list of charities and organisations who may support you.

 - Hardship funds – for students who are in financial difficulty, you may be eligible for hardship funds.
 The application is organised through your university or college.
 Click here for more information on hardship funds.

 - Student Grants – If you are a full-time student, you may be eligible for a non-repayable Maintenance or Special Support Grant.
 Click here for more information on Student Grants.

 - Personal Independence Payment (PIP) – You may be able to claim PIP in addition to Disabled Students’ Allowance and other forms of student finance.
 Click here for more information about Personal Independence Payment.